philpax/philpax.github.io/content/blog/abusing-the-c-preprocessor/index.md

 +++
-title = "Abusing The C Preprocessor: Writing A 4-Bit Adder" short = "in which I discover that String Interpolation Is All You Need" date = 2013-10-01
+title = "Abusing The C Preprocessor: Writing A 4-Bit Adder" short = "String Interpolation Is All You Need." date = 2013-10-01

 [taxonomies]